 Sam Reider is a Latin GRAMMY-nominated pianist, accordionist, composer, and educator from San Francisco, California.
 His work brings together various streams of American music, from jazz and folk tunes to popular song and contemporary composition.
 He has appeared as a bandleader and soloist at major festivals and venues around the world and his performances and original compositions have been featured on NPR, PBS and the BBC.
 Reider has performed, recorded and collaborated with a range of artists including Jon Batiste, Jorge Glem, Sierra Hull, Laurie Lewis, and Paquito d’Rivera.
 From his genre-bending acoustic ensemble The Human Hands to his duo collaboration with Grammy-nominated Venezuelan artist Jorge Glem, Reider’s unique compositional voice and melodicism runs throughout his eclectic projects.
 His 2022 solo piano record of original music Petrichor received four stars and made the Best of 2022 in Downbeat Magazine.
 Reider and Glem’s album Brooklyn-Cumaná was featured on NPR’s Tiny Desk and was nominated for Best Instrumental Album in the 2023 Latin GRAMMY Awards.
-In addition to his work as a performer, Reider is a prolific composer and has worked with a variety of chamber ensembles and artists ranging from the Bay Area’s Del Sol Quartet to Grammy-nominated soloist Tessa Lark.
+In addition to his work as a performer, Reider is a prolific composer and arranger and has written for a variety of ensembles and soloists including the San Francisco Girl’s Chorus, Time for Three, Trinity Alps Chamber Music Festival, Del Sol Quartet, and Tessa Lark.

 Reider grew up in San Francisco, California, raised in a family of Jewish-American artists.
 He learned piano from his father, a musical theater composer, and in high school he was featured on Marian McPartland’s “Piano Jazz” on NPR.
 At Columbia University in New York City, he majored in American Studies and fell in love with folk music.
 While writing his thesis comparing the songwriting of Woody Guthrie and Ira Gershwin, Reider picked up an old accordion and began learning bluegrass and old-time tunes.
 This set him off on a journey that has taken him from back porches and dive bars to concert halls and major festivals all around the world.